mco-gh/pylearn/content/en/lessons/9 Sample/_index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h1 id="Notebook-9---Sample-Program">Notebook 9 - Sample Program<a class="anchor-link" href="#Notebook-9---Sample-Program">¶</a></h1><p><strong>Make a copy of this notebook by selecting File-&gt;Save a copy in Drive from the menu bar above.</strong></p>
 <p>In this lesson, we're going to examine a simple Python program.
 The job of this app is to load some data from the Internet Movie Database (IMDB) and find the highest rated film.</p>
+<p>The data used in this sample program comes from <a href="https://www.kaggle.com/code/payamamanat/imdb-movies/notebook">this Kaggle datsaset</a>.</p>
 <p>Things you'll learn in this lesson:</p>
 <ul>
 <li>become famliar with a simple but real Python program</li>